Is Alcohol a Stimulant or a Depressant?

 While the risk factors are clear, alcoholism can be managed and some of the health damage can be reversed.
 Research indicates that abstinence from alcohol can lead to some improvement in brain functioning.
 While some effects on the liver can be reversed, advanced liver disease (cirrhosis) is often fatal in chronic alcoholics.
 Similarly, damage to the pancreas can sometimes be irreversible, though people can reduce the risk of additional damage by quitting alcohol intake.
 Finally, high blood pressure and other various health concerns can be reduced, improved, or reduced as well if one stops drinking.

 Critics suggest that addiction and alcoholism are not a disease but a choice.
-However, the ability to make a choice does not necessarily determine if an illness is a disease.
-For example, sun exposure can increase risk of skin cancer and poor eating habits can cause heart disease.
+However, the ability to choose does not necessarily determine if an illness is a disease.
+For example, sun exposure can increase the risk of skin cancer and poor eating habits can cause heart disease.
 The disease is what occurs in our bodies as a result of our decisions and actions.

 Final Thoughts